 The pedalboard inside is removable from the protective case and measures 24” X 11”.
 The pedals attach using a 3M Dual Lock tape, which is similar to Velcro, but slightly stronger.

-Overall the G-Tour suits the serious touring musician that needs to protect their effects units while on the road.
+Overall, the G-Tour suits the serious touring musician who needs to protect their effects units while on the road.

 It’s not the cheapest pedalboard by a long shot, but if you plan on touring a lot, then it’s worth it.

-- Tough – Sturdy aluminum and plywood case; EVA foam interior will protect your pedals from most forms of damage while you travel to and from gigs.
+- Sturdy aluminum and plywood case; EVA foam interior will protect your pedals from most damage while traveling to and from gigs.

 Mr.Power Pedalboard

 They make three versions of it.
-The small version is 15” wide, comprising of a single rail for a single row of pedals.
-The medium and large sizes (16” and 18.5” wide respectively) each have two rails and can fit two rows of pedals.
+The small version is 15” wide, comprising a single rail for a single row of pedals.
+The medium and large sizes (16” and 18.5” wide, respectively) each have two rails and can fit two rows of pedals.

 There’s no space underneath to fit a power supply like there is with higher-end models (it’s flat, not angled).